Innovate UK

 Grant in 2019

-Albus Health, a startup emerging from the University of Oxford, has created an intelligent nocturnal monitoring platform designed for personalized home use.
-This system facilitates passive, contactless, and objective monitoring of various symptoms and environmental metrics, making it particularly useful for assessing nocturnal conditions.
-The platform has been successfully commercialized and is currently employed by leading pharmaceutical companies to monitor nocturnal symptoms during clinical trials.
-Additionally, it has the capability to predict respiratory emergencies, thus enhancing patient safety and outcomes.
+Albus Health is a startup spun out from the University of Oxford.
+It has developed an intelligent nocturnal monitoring platform that offers personalized, passive, contactless, and objective monitoring of various symptoms and environmental metrics at home.
+The platform has been commercialized and is currently used by leading pharmaceutical companies to monitor nocturnal symptoms in clinical trials, with the potential to predict respiratory emergencies.

 Symbiosis Pharmaceutical Services